Chronic Pain therapy in Washington, DC, Virginia, and North Carolina

 Physical Symptoms-Somatization

-These disorders are often referred to as “unexplained medical symptoms”, “psychosomatic disorders”, or “somataform disorders.”
+These disorders are often referred to as “unexplained medical symptoms”, “psychosomatic disorders”, or “somatoform disorders.”
 The result is Chronic Pain.
 Regardless of the name, the financial and emotional costs of these disorders are high.

 These disorders often go undiagnosed for years, resulting in a burden on the system and the patient alike due to unnecessary treatments, testing, hospitalizations, disability, and “revolving door” failed treatments.